 VIII.
 First examination - failures

 XIII.
 Incomplete grades

 XV.
 Leave of Absence, Maintaining Matriculation and Readmission Policy

 a.
 The Program

 Our program is part of The Graduate Center, a unique institution devoted primarily to doctoral studies.
 The Graduate Center is committed to original and innovative research and offers a vibrant program of public events that, as its mission statement indicates, "draws upon and contributes to the complex communities of New York City and beyond."
-We in HLBLL are major contributors to our institutional mission.
-Our faculty specializes in a vast range of geographical areas, historical periods, and theoretical approaches to Iberian and Latin American cultural, linguistic, and literary studies.
-HLBLL’s interests cover various fields including the politics of literary and cultural production, visual culture in Spain and Latin America, the sociolinguistics and politics of Spanish, and critical edition of texts.
+We in LAILAC are major contributors to our institutional mission.
+Our faculty specializes in a vast range of geographical areas, historical periods, and theoretical approaches to Latin American, Iberian and Latino Cultures, linguistic, and literary studies.
+LAILAC’s interests cover various fields including the politics of literary and cultural production, visual culture in Spain and Latin America, the sociolinguistics and politics of Spanish, and critical edition of texts.

 b.
 Resources for Training and Research

 Students in the Program take full advantage of the vast resources provided by the research facilities of both CUNY's library system and the public and private libraries of New York City.
 Students can borrow and return books at any CUNY college.
-In addition to the Mina Rees Library at The Graduate Center and the significant collection of books (over six million) and journals in the libraries of the senior colleges, they also have access to the holdings of the library of the Instituto Cervantes, located at 211 East 49th Street, The New York Public Library, the Morgan Library, and The Hispanic Society of America, a unique private institution that for its rich collection of manuscripts, incunabula, and rare books can be compared only to the best National Libraries and Historical Archives of Spain.
+In addition to the Mina Rees Library at The Graduate Center and the significant collection of books (over six million) and journals in the libraries of the senior colleges, they also have access to the holdings of the library of the Instituto Cervantes, located at 211 East 49th Street, The New York Public Library, the Morgan Library, and The Hispanic Society of America.

 c.
 Program and Student Activities